-The collection includes more than 800 machines with several rooms devoted to the history of pinball machines that can trace their lineage back to 18th-century France.
+At one time the collection includes more than 800 machines with several rooms devoted to the history of pinball machines that can trace their lineage back to 18th-century France.
 The Pinhead Gallery offers a changing array of games to play on vintage machines dating back to the 1940s.
-The National Pinball Museum also offers a state-of-the-art restoration lab.
+The National Pinball Museum also offered a state-of-the-art restoration lab.

 The Chocolate Factory, a 12,000 square foot; four-floor historic building located at 608 Water Street houses the National Pinball Museum's one-of-a-kind collection of pinball machines and exhibits.

 History of PinballPermanent exhibit focuses on the history of the pinball machine.
 This exhibit takes visitors on a journey from Bagatelle (the 18th Century precursor to pinball) through to modern day computerized marvels.
 Along the way, visitors will learn about the rich 140 year history of pinball, artists, and the events and pop culture captured in machines of every era.

 Rotating ExhibitsMain Exhibit Hall of the National Pinball Museum features rotating exhibits.
 Currently on display are: